 Wymond is a name with the same meaning as Wigmond, another Old English name.
 However, we think that any child called Wigmond is bound to end up being called Wiggy, making Wymond the better option.

-50 Girl Warrior Names
+50 Warrior Names for Girls

 We have 50 names for the tiny female warrior in your life.

 Agrona is possibly a Celtic name meaning battle, slaughter.